-- 2.167165.
-When an I&C system is replaced, consideration should be given to running the new I&C system in parallel with the old system for a probationary period, i.e., until sufficient confidence has been gained in the adequacy of the new system-should be considered.
-The equivalent of parallel operation might be possible by installing new redundant equipment in one train at a time. - 2.168166.
-When considering the parallel operation of I&C systems, the disadvantages of operational problems and complexity should be weighed against the gain of in confidence, and the risks should be evaluated. - 2.169167.
-The consequences of an update or change in software tools update or change between the time of initial development and the modification may be significant and should be made subject to impact assessment assessed for its impact (for example, a compiler upgrade could invalidate previous results of analysis or verification results concerning the adequacy of the compiler).
+2.165.
+When an I&C system is replaced, consideration should be given to running the new I&C system in parallel with the old system for a probationary period, i.e. until sufficient confidence has been gained in the adequacy of the new system.
+The equivalent of parallel operation might be possible by installing new redundant equipment in one train at a time.

+2.166.
+When considering the parallel operation of I&C systems, the disadvantages of operational problems and complexity should be weighed against the gain in confidence, and the risks should be evaluated.

+2.167.
+The consequences of an update or change in software tools between the time of initial development and the modification may be significant and should be assessed for its impact (for example, a compiler upgrade could invalidate previous results of analysis or verification concerning the adequacy of the compiler).

-3. DESIGN BASIS FOR I&C DESIGN BASESSYSTEMS
+3. DESIGN BASIS FOR I&C SYSTEMS